arymehta/Scribe/README.md

 1. Users can add a .botconfig file in the home directory of the repo to further customize the fiels to be included in the documentation.
 2. This was inspired by git's .gitignore

-Scribe's code has a list of default extentions that we thought should always be INCLUDED in documentation
+Scribe's code has a list of default extensions that we thought should always be INCLUDED in documentation

 [(click here for the full list)](https://github.com/arymehta/Scribe/blob/main/src/utils/includeList.js)
 ```js